 - Custom illustrations

-Light Garden is a new and exciting addition to the expanding CBD wellness market that aims to “find light in your day” with its range of CBD-infused products.
+Light Garden is another good CBD branding example.
+It’s an exciting addition to the expanding CBD wellness market with the aim of helping customers “find light in your day” through its range of CBD-infused products.

-Light Garden’s branding feels strangely familiar to the customer, having a tongue-in-cheek voice that makes it stand out not only among competitors but among medical products in general.
-The products’ packaging is simple fun, empowering, and highly “shareable” amongst the enthusiasts.
-It can sit proudly on the shelves among beauty and skincare products, without relying on its CBD quality alone.
+The packaging is simple, fun, empowering, and highly “shareable” amongst the enthusiasts.
+It can sit proudly on the shelves among beauty and skincare products, without relying on the appeal of CBD.

 Standout features: